 However, the entrance hall, the central hub of Oak Lawn, lacks that amenity.
 The only exterior openings are in the east wall, so there is no cross-ventilation in what was the most public room in the house.
 This plan deviates from the Virginia tradition of a central hall that extended from the front to the back of the house.
-By the time Oak Lawn was built, the central hall in Virginia homes was treated as another living space that took advantage of the fresh, cooling air flowing through the space.300
+By the time Oak Lawn was built, the central hall in Virginia homes was treated as another living space that took advantage of the fresh, cooling air flowing through the space.

 The traditional Virginia hall featured decorative treatments that marked it as an important public room.
 The ornamental plaster ceiling treatment in the Oak Lawn hall, most likely installed after the Fifes purchased the house, distinguishes this room from the other rooms in the house.
 The Oak Lawn entrance hall also fulfills a crucial role of the central passage: it separates private spaces from public spaces.
 The north and south wings could be used as bedchambers or as semi-private parlors or offices.
 Presumably, the west wing, with its proximity to a kitchen and other outbuildings, was used as a dining room, another important public space in a Virginia country house.
-One of the central passage: it separates private parlors or offices.
-Presumably, the west wing, with its proximity to a kitchen and other outbuildings, was used as a dining room, another important public space in a Virginia country house.